Target on the defensive after removing some products aimed at LGBTQ+ - Haida Gwaii Observer

 There are close to 500 anti-LGBTQ+ bills that have gone before state legislatures since the start of this year, according to the American Civil Liberties Union.
 At least 17 states have enacted laws restricting or banning gender-affirming care for transgender minors, though judges have temporarily blocked their enforcement in some states.

-Target declined on Wednesday to say which items it was pulling from its stores.
+Target declined on Thursday to say which items it was pulling from its stores.
 But “tuck friendly” women’s swimsuits, which allow trans women who have not had gender-affirming operations to conceal their private parts, were among Target’s Pride items that garnered the most attention.
-Designs by Abprallen, a London-based company that designs and sells occult- and satanic-themed LGBTQ+ clothing and accessories, have also created backlash.
+Target removed online this week designs by Abprallen, a London-based company that sells some occult- and satanic-themed LGBTQ+ clothing and accessories outside of Target.

+Abprallen couldn’t immediately be reached for comment but its website on Thursday said it was temporarily closed, with a message that read: “Thank you all for your unrelenting support and love.
+The positivity and beautiful vibes you’ve sent my way this past week has been overwhelming.”

 The controversy at Target has been exacerbated by several misleading videos circulating online.
 In some, people falsely claimed the retailer was selling “tuck-friendly” bathing suits for kids.